adamwett-parks/obsidian/wett/Gateway roundtable.md

 Awesome!
 Now Zelda can use `getPendingApprovalCount` without knowing anything about my page, and I can change the behavior of my query and the number in her component will change as well.

 But Zelda is still using this component across multiple pages.
 If she changes how it looks on one, she'll have to manually change how it looks on all of them.
-Gateway classes can solve this too!
+She tried using `include` to link her file, but she was running into issues with variable names she used in her file overwriting the variables set on the pages she used.
+Let's use a Gateway class to solve both of these problems:

 ```php
 // WebServer/Documents/_globals/Budget/PreApprovals.php